Boosting fluxons for ballistic-logic power using an Aharonov-Casher ring: General booster operation

 The design principles of the booster follow from the science of LJJs and SFQ of two polarities.
-RFL gates use LJJs, and in the input and output LJJs of the gates the SFQ, or fluxons, constitute instances of dispersionless solitons of sine-Gordon type \cite{BaronePaterno, Barone1971}.
-It is known that a dc-current bias through an LJJ will exert a force on a fluxon, where the force direction is determined by the relative sign of the current direction and fluxon polarity.
-A given bias current, therefore, accelerates (boosts) a fluxon, but decelerates an antifluxon.
-In our RFL logic the bit states are represented by the two fluxon polarities.
-Thus, a dc-current bias applied to a regular LJJ is inadequate to boost our bits in RFL because one of the bit states will gain energy while the other one loses energy.
-Here we propose a fluxon booster which solves this problem and allows one to accelerate slow fluxons to a high nominal velocity, irrespective of their polarity, as needed for the operation of ballistic RFL gates in sequence.
+RFL gates use LJJs, and in the input and output LJJs of the gates the SFQs, which we here call fluxons, constitute instances of dispersionless solitons of sine-Gordon type \cite{BaronePaterno, BaroneETAL1971}.
+A Josephson junction (JJ) is considered to be 'long' (and a LJJ) if one dimension perpendicular to the stacking direction is larger than the typical fluxon width, which is a couple times larger than the Josephson penetration depth $\lambda_J$.
+When the third dimension is relatively small, the LJJ can be modeled in one spatial dimension, cf.~Fig.~\ref{fig:boosteroperations}.
+Because of the invariance of the sine-Gordon equation under a Lorentz boost, a sine-Gordon soliton is characterized by the energy-momentum relation of a relativistic particle, and changing (especially raising) the fluxon velocity is usually called boosting \cite{SGModel_and_applications}.
+As alluded to above, a dc-bias through an LJJ will exert a force on a fluxon, where the force direction is determined by the relative sign of the current direction and fluxon polarity such that a given dc-bias current accelerates (boosts) a fluxon, but decelerates an antifluxon.
+In our RFL logic, the bit states are represented by the two fluxon polarities, cf.~Fig.~\ref{fig:boosteroperations}; note that our mapping between polarity and bit state is updated to the RSFQ convention since we now assign the bit state `1' to a fluxon with a clockwise(CW)-directed current vortex.
+In our logic, a constant current bias applied to a regular LJJ is inadequate to boost bits because one of the bit states will gain energy while the other state loses energy.
+The proposed booster solves this problem and allows one to accelerate slow fluxons of either polarity to a high constant velocity, as needed for a sequence of ballistic RFL gates.